BeauJoh/thesis/seminar/slides.md

 \begin{itemize}
 \item Prediction error across all benchmarks for models trained with varying numbers of kernels.
 \item How many kernels to add for training -- what's enough?
-\item Another study performed to see how error changes w.r.t. number of kernels in training
 \item Uses random selection for each random count -- again see thesis for full details
 \item Error tapers off for more kernels!
-\item gradient still significant at 37 kernels $\rightarrow$ could still benefit from more.
+\item Gradient still significant at 37 kernels $\rightarrow$ could still benefit from more.
-%<!--item However, the model proposed is a proof of concept and suggests that a general purpose model is attainable and may not require many more kernels. -->
 \end{itemize}
 \end{column}
 \end{columns}